Resident Evil Village: Plot

-Witnessing Ethan's death, Chris leads Hound Wolf to extract Rosemary while a Bioterrorism Security Assessment Alliance (BSAA) assault force distracts Miranda.
+Witnessing Ethan's death, Chris leads his Hound Wolf Unit to extract Rose while a Bioterrorism Security Assessment Alliance (BSAA) assault force distracts Miranda.
 Chris enters a cave beneath the village and discovers the Megamycete, (Note: Called the "fungal root" (菌根, kin kon) and the "Black God" (黒き神, kuroki kami) in the Japanese game) the source of the mold.
-He plants a bomb on the Megamycete lair and finds Miranda's lab, learning that she has lived a century since coming into contact with the fungus, and was a mentor to the Umbrella Corporation's founder Oswell E. Spencer; Oswell used her knowledge to develop the T-Virus.
+He plants a bomb on the Megamycete lair and finds Miranda's lab, learning that she has lived a century since coming into contact with the fungus, and was a mentor to the Umbrella Corporation's founder Ozwell E. Spencer; Ozwell used her knowledge to develop the T-Virus.
 Miranda experimented with the fungus in an attempt to revive her deceased daughter, Eva, who had succumbed to the Spanish flu a century ago; the four lords, Lycans, and Eveline were all failed experiments.
-Rosemary, however, is a suitable host, due to her special abilities inherited from Ethan and Mia.
+Rose, however, is a suitable host, due to her special abilities inherited from Ethan and Mia.
 Chris rescues the imprisoned Mia, who reveals that Ethan should still be alive, due to his "special" nature.

-Ethan revives after encountering Eveline in limbo, who reveals that he had died in his first encounter with Jack Baker in Dulvey, 3 years ago but was revived by her mold, which gave him regenerative powers.
-The Duke brings Ethan to the ritual site where Miranda attempts to revive Eva, but ends up reviving Rosemary instead.
+Ethan revives after encountering Eveline in limbo, who reveals that he had died in his first encounter with Jack Baker in Dulvey three years ago but was revived by her mold, which gave him regenerative powers.
+The Duke brings Ethan to the ritual site where Miranda attempts to revive Eva, but ends up reviving Rose instead.
 Enraged, she battles Ethan, who kills her, before the Megamycete emerges from the ground.
-Ethan, with his regenerative powers finally having reached their limit, sacrifices himself to detonate the bomb planted on the Megamycete, while Chris transports Mia and Rosemary to safety.
+Ethan, with his regenerative powers finally having reached their limit, sacrifices himself to detonate the bomb planted on the Megamycete, while Chris transports Mia and Rose to safety.
 As Mia mourns Ethan's death, Chris learns that the BSAA soldiers sent to investigate the village were organic bioweapons and orders his squad to head for the BSAA's European headquarters to find those responsible.
-Years later, the teenaged Rosemary—who now goes by Rose—visits Ethan's grave before being called away on a mission for the BSAA.
-As she and her escort drive off into the distance, an unknown figure approaches the vehicle.